ghimiresdp/cypress-notes/course/c02-hello-world.md

   })
 })
 ```

+#### The `describe` block

+Here, the `describe()` function takes 2 arguments, i.e. name of the function and
+a callback function.
+The `it()` function contains our actual test procedure.
+It
+also takes 2 arguments which is similar to the `describe` block. the body of
+`it()` function contains all the test cases.
+In the above example we added
+`cy.visit()` which browses `https://example.cypress.io` and displays the page
+in the browser window.

 The code block above will visit <https://example.cypress.io> and the test will be
 passed since there is nothing to assert.